 Common reactions to the vaccine include soreness, redness and swelling at the injection site.
-Some people may have fever, headache, muscle or joint ache, loss of appetite, changes to sleep patterns, crankiness, vomiting, diarrhea or a rash.
+Some people may have fever, headache, muscle or joint ache, and fatigue.
+Infants and toddlers may have loss of appetite, changes to their sleep patterns, crankiness, vomiting, diarrhea or a rash.
 These reactions are mild and generally go away in 1 to 2 days.